Parenting Orders made either by agreement/consent or made by the Court must be complied with by both parties until the child turns 18.

-If there has been a continuous breach of the Orders, and it is clear that the other parent may not comply with the Orders again in the future, it is important that you consider attending upon family dispute resolution as soon as possible.
-We address why attending family dispute resolution is important in parenting cases in this article here.
+If there has been a continuous breach of the Orders, and it is clear that the other parent may not comply with the Orders again in the future, it is important that you consider attending to family dispute resolution as soon as possible.
+We address why attending family dispute resolution is important in parenting cases in this article.

 The process will be through an Application relating to the Contravention, alongside supporting Court documents, including an Affidavit outlining the alleged breach and the circumstances surrounding the breach.

-It is important to seek legal advice before filing an Application, as your Court documents must provide supporting evidence regarding the alleged breach.
+It is important to seek legal advice from the best family lawyers in Gold Coast before filing an Application, as your Court documents must provide supporting evidence regarding the alleged breach.

 Depending on the seriousness of the breach, the Court may make Orders if it is found that the other parent has ‘contravened’ the Orders made by the Court, such as the following:

-- That there be ‘make up’ time between the child and the Applicant, for time that was missed due to the non-compliant parent’s actions; or
+- That there be ‘make up time between the child and the Applicant, for the time that was missed due to the non-compliant parent’s actions; or

 - That there be a variation to the existing Parenting Order(s); or